TNRIS/InteractiveWaterPlan/README.md

 1. `npm run production-dist` to make a production build.
 1. `NODE_ENV=production npm start` to start the production app server.

+## Deployment

+1. run the app locally via Setup & Developing instructions above
+2. test locally to ensure changes are ready for production
+3. commit all changes and merge into the 'master' branch. the ci/cd build will automatically rebuild and deploy the application into production

 ## About